mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 Taurus applications can be created using any tools suitable for creating Python/Qt applications.
 However, Taurus ships with an interactive GUI builder, the *TaurusGUI* application.
-The users may put any widgets on a set of panels, without writing a single line of code.
+The users can put any widgets on a set of panels, without writing a single line of code.
 This GUI may be later adjusted at runtime.
 This application is shown in [@Fig:01-tango-gui-taurus].

-The Taurus has been widely adapted by the community and is currently more popular than ATK, since Python is the leading platform in science, where TANGO is mainly used.
+The Taurus has been widely adopted by the community and is currently more popular than ATK, since Python is the leading platform in science, where TANGO is mainly used.